 Meets NY State (NYSOTA) Continuing Compliancy Requirements for continued Core Competency Hours (CCH)

-This program is offered for 0.40 ASHA CEU's (Intermediate Level, Professional)
+This program is offered for 0.40 ASHA CEU's (Various Level, Professional Area)

 - This activity is pending approval from the National Association of Social Workers (NASW) –